oanda/apidocs/v1/auth.md

 ## Personal Strategy Traders

-A personal access token can be used to access your account through the OANDA Open API.
+A personal access token can be used to access your account through the OANDA API.
 Once created, a token will grant access all of your sub-accounts.
 Please note, your personal access token is like a password, so you should guard it carefully.
 These tokens are unique to an OANDA account and should be stored securely.

 #### Obtaining a Personal Access Token

-Members of the Open API private beta will be provided with a link on their OANDA fxTrade account profile page titled "Manage API Access" (My Account -> My Services -> Manage API Access).
-From there, you can generate a personal access token to use with the OANDA Open API, as well as revoke a token you may currently have.
-To apply for the private beta program, [sign up here](/beta-signup).
+There is a link on your OANDA fxTrade account profile page titled "Manage API Access" (My Account -> My Services -> Manage API Access).
+From there, you can generate a personal access token to use with the OANDA API, as well as revoke a token you may currently have.

 #### Using a Personal Access Token